 London Portrait Society

 Founded in 1928, this somewhat obscure Society seems to have functioned only spasmodically during the inter-war years.
-It held its first annual exhibition at the Burlington Galleries located at the rear of the Royal Academy.
-Australian born George Coates was a founder member as was fellow countryman James Peter Quinn.
-It would appear that it was largely populated by “Commonwealth” artists from Canada, New Zealand and Australia.
-Annual exhibitions were held at the New Burlington Galleries, London the last seemingly in April 1939.
+It held its first annual exhibition at the Burlington Galleries, located at the rear of the Royal Academy.
+Australian-born George Coates and fellow countryman James Peter Quinn were founder members.
+It would appear that it was largely populated by “Commonwealth” artists from Canada, New Zealand, and Australia.
+Annual exhibitions were held at the New Burlington Galleries, London, the last seemingly in June 1940.